 Mouse IL-6 (Interleukin-6) is a cytokine that plays an essential role in the differentiation of B-cells into Ig-secreting cells.
 It acts in the acute phase reaction, inflammation, hematopoiesis, bone metabolism, and cancer progression.
 It also induces myeloma and plasmacytoma growth, nerve cell differentiation, and acute phase reactant proteins in hepatocytes.
 It contributes to chronic inflammation in obesity, insulin resistance, inflammatory bowel disease, arthritis, sepsis, and atherosclerosis.
 IL-6 signals through a receptor complex of IL-6 R alpha and gp130. gp130 is also a component of the receptors for CLC, CNTF, CT-1, IL11, IL-27, LIF, and OSM.
 IL-6 is expressed by T cells, B cells, monocytes, fibroblasts, hepatocytes, endothelial cells, and keratinocytes.

 The adaption of existing ELISA kits and/or antibody pairs is straightforward with the Pu•MA System.
 Assay buffers optimized for the Pu•MA System flowchips are provided for sample and antibody dilutions.
 Blocking solutions and wash buffers are also provided.
-The IL-8 assays are adapted from BioLegend ELISA Max Kits (p/n 431501, 431502, & 431503).
-The reagents required for the assay are shown in the table.
+The IL-6 assays are adapted from BioLegend ELISA Max Kits (p/n 431301, 431302, & 431303).

 Assay antibody reagents were prepared according to the dilutions shown in the Table using Pu•MA Assay Buffer (PAB).
 IL-6 standards were reconstituted according to instruction provided by BioLegend.
 A 1:2 serial dilution series of Mouse IL-6 Standard was prepared starting at 100 pg/well using PAB.
 20 μl of each reagent was added to the appropriate wells (see Fig 3) except for the Stop Solution where 10 μl was dispensed.
 Four replicates were run per concentration.
 The flowchips were loaded into a Pu•MA System and processed using the IL-6 Assay Protocol.
 Plates were read within 5 minutes of being finished on an absorbance plate reader at 450 nm (Tecan Spectrafluor Plus).